 The surge of sugar was much needed due to the high heat of the day – especially considering all the sugar cane plantations we drove past!
 Sugar was certainly on our minds.

-Regardless as to the contents of the call, our driver proceeded to tailgate every car that was getting in his way.
-On a couple occasions I thought we were going to get in an accident and once I let out a little scream.
+Regardless of the contents of the call, our driver proceeded to tailgate every car that was getting in his way.
+On a couple of occasions, I thought we were going to get in an accident, and once I let out a little scream.

 Interestingly there were quite a few men dressed in woman’s clothes.

 I had chicken curry, a few people had steak and fries and Jane, a vegetarian, enjoyed a plate of wonderfully presented vegetables.
-Where was the Brie Cheese, baguettes, pate and delightfully French dishes cooked in butter?
+Where were the Brie Cheese, baguettes, pate, and delightfully French dishes cooked in butter?
 Perhaps we’ll find that elsewhere on the island?

 Our lovely day ended with a dingy ride back to our boats.